A Story of Travel, Art, and Passion.

 Early Beginnings - Growing Fond of Art.

-These two events relate later in life.
-When Galvinsky paints his first ‘abstract painting’.
-Uncomely, as it was, it opened many doors that Galvinsky decided to enter.
-Inspired by anything that’s radiant, bright-coloured, or eccentric, Galvinsky developed a passion for art - especially abstract art.
-His contemporary works have gone unnoticed, except by his family and close friends.
-And while timidness is highly unlikely a trait found in artists, Galvinsky, since his earliest days, was determined to get his work out there.
+His works have gone unnoticed, except by his family and close friends.
+And while timidness is highly unlikely a trait found in artists, Amin, since his earliest days, was determined to get his work out there.

-The house Galvinsky grew up in was filled with hospitality, an appreciation for art and Moroccan culture, and more importantly - rugs!
+The house Amin grew up in was filled with hospitality, an appreciation for art and Moroccan culture, and more importantly - rugs!
 At the time, he did not know that these floor coverings would later become his main focus.
-Before they were woollen canvases that exhibit ‘traditional gone abstract’ art, the rugs merely provided comfortable seating and a sensationally smooth feeling.

-Upon realizing that contemporary art isn’t a desired requirement within the job market, Galvinsky had to roll up his sleeves for ‘real work’.
-Trying his best to include his passion for his future position, Galvinsky decided to study tourism.
-That way, he thought, traveling for work would also yield other passionate benefits and artistic inspirations.
+Upon realizing that art isn’t a desired requirement within the job market, Amin had to roll up his sleeves for ‘real work’.
+Trying his best to include his passion for his future position, He decided to study tourism.
+That way, he thought, travelling for work would also yield other passionate benefits and artistic inspirations.

 And much like every sterling artist, when their passion is on the horizon, all roads lead to the outcome they long for - getting their work out there.

-After learning the tricks of the trade, gaining tourism knowledge and insight, and eventually starting his very own travel agency in Spain, being the perfectionist he is, Galvinsky dominated in his field.
+After learning the tricks of the trade, gaining tourism knowledge and insight, and eventually starting his very own travel agency in Spain, being the perfectionist he is, Amin dominated in his field.
 His fondness of art and hospitable Moroccan attitude had allowed him global recognition.
-With clients from all over the world, the business boomed and sated Galvinsky’s professional desires.
+With clients from all over the world, the business boomed and sated Amin’s professional desires.